nifurtimox

 What other drugs will affect nifurtimox?

 Other drugs may affect nifurtimox, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell your doctor about all your child's current medicines and any medicine you start or stop using.
+Tell the doctor about all other medicines your child use.

 Where can I get more information?

-Your pharmacist can provide more information about nifurtimox.
+Your child's doctor or pharmacist can provide more information about nifurtimox.

 This information does not replace the advice of a doctor.
 Healthwise, Incorporated, disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use.
 Learn how we develop our content.